Energy (American band): Bridge 9 Records era: Invasions of the Mind, Race The Sun, & Walk Into the Fire (2008-2011)

-After touring with The Carrier in March of 2008, the band signed with Bridge 9 Records in May, to release their debut LP Invasions of the Mind, and EP Race The Sun.
+After touring with The Carrier in March 2008, the band signed with Bridge 9 Records in May, to release their debut LP Invasions of the Mind, and EP Race The Sun.

 In early July the band toured with Carry The Torch, and Heavy Hearted.

 Throughout August/September they did a month long US tour with the band Know The Score.

 The band then toured the U.S. with H2O, Bane, and Cruel Hand in October, followed by their first European tour in support of Slapshot, alongside All for Nothing, in November, with one of the dates being Persistence Tour.
 Ending the year with a mini holiday tour with Set Your Goals, Four Year Strong and Every Avenue.

 In March 2009, they toured the US with the band Defeater, before touring in May with The Mongoloids and Ambush!.

 April would bring the band to New England Metal and Hardcore Festival XI 2009 where they would play alongside notable bands such as Lamb of God, As I Lay Dying, Children Of Bodom, God Forbid, Municipal Waste, Emmure, Winds Of Plague, All Shall Perish, Austrian Death Machine, iwrestledabearonce, Terror, Defeater, Have Heart, and Trapped Under Ice.

 July they toured with Fallen From The Sky, and Debaser, playing Significant Festival 2009.

 In September they did a headlining tour with support from A Loss For Words, and The Wonder Years.

 October 2010 brought the release of the EP Walk Into The Fire.

 With the release of the single "Secrets" in April 2011, came their departure from Bridge 9 Records shortly after.